Learn about Medicare options and how to choose the best Montana Medicare Advantage plan for your needs

 Provider networks

 Medicare Advantage plans limit coverage to a local network of providers.
 These networks limit which doctors you can see.
-They may also cause delays in receiving care if you have a difficult time finding a new doctor who’s in network and accepting new patients.
-Conversely, Original Medicare doesn’t have network limitations.
-With Original Medicare, you can see any doctor who accepts Medicare (which is the vast majority of doctors nationwide).
+They may also cause delays in receiving care if you have a difficult time finding a new doctor who's in network and accepting new patients.
+Conversely, Original Medicare doesn't have network limitations.
+With Original Medicare, you can see any doctor who accepts Medicare, which is the vast majority of doctors nationwide.
+This is especially relevant in Montana, where provider networks in rural areas can be limited.

 Prior authorization requirements

-Original Medicare doesn’t require prior authorization, which means you can get the treatments you need when your doctor recommends them.
-Medicare Advantage plans have become notorious for frequently requiring prior authorization—and denying it!
-This has caused so many nightmares among Medicare Advantage enrollees
+Original Medicare doesn't require prior authorization, which means you can get the treatments you need when your doctor recommends them.
+Medicare Advantage plans have become notorious for frequently requiring and denying prior authorization.
+This has caused many nightmares among Medicare Advantage enrollees.

 When to enroll in Medicare Advantage